How much does one’s family background influence their midlife wellbeing? And, what effect does technology engagement have on teenage sleep?

 Testing Comparability Between Retrospective Life History Data and Prospective Birth Cohort Study Data by Stephen Jivraj, Alissa Goodman, George B Ploubidis and Cesar de Oliveira was published in The Journals of Gerontology (National Child Development Study)

 Is it time to stop sweeping data cleaning under the carpet?
-A novel algorithm for outlier management in growth data by Charlotte S. C. Woolley, Ian G. Handel, B. Mark Bronsvoort, Jeffrey J. Schoenebeck and Dylan N. Clements was published in PLOS ONE (National Child Development Study, 1970 British Cohort Study and Millenium Cohort Study)
+A novel algorithm for outlier management in growth data by Charlotte S. C. Woolley, Ian G. Handel, B. Mark Bronsvoort, Jeffrey J. Schoenebeck and Dylan N. Clements was published in PLOS ONE (National Child Development Study, 1970 British Cohort Study and Millennium Cohort Study)

 Inequality in socio-emotional skills: A cross-cohort comparison by Orazio Attanasio, Richard Blundell, Gabriella Conti and Giacomo Mason was published in the Journal of Public Economics (1970 British Cohort Study and Millennium Cohort Study)